udexon/EMYL/E003_Online_Tipping.md

 In Datong Token, the mechanisms involved in a cryptocurrency transaction are broken down to the bare minimum.
 In the scenario described above for payment using Datong Token, the sender and recipient do not need to create personal accounts on Datong system, as the public key (and private key) or each user can be generated randomly at anytime.
 This fundamentally change the understanding of identity and communications.

+Sender A indicates his (her) wish to tip Recipient B, by leaving a comment on B's social media post (Facebook, Instagram, YouTube, etc.) comprising a short link to A's Datong Token, together with the tipping amount, as well as other details.
+A may also send the initial short link and meesages via a private chat app such as WhatsApp.

+B then opens the short link using Datong app and begins a chat session with A. Sender A then requests Recipient B's public key.

 After Sender A sends the token to Recipient B, presumably via a mobile chat service such as WhatsApp, Sender B will use a Datong app to process then token, then send a new token to Agent C. Agent C again will use a Datong app to process the token, and send a new token to Agent D. Agent D will also use a Datong app to process the token, and send a new token to Sender A.

 (We use the term "a Datong app" to imply the fact that third parties may produce apps that comply to the Datong protocols.)